MicrosoftDocs/ai-builder/ai-builder-docs/prompt-library.md

     :::image type="content" source="media/prompt-library/select-browse-prompt-library.png" alt-text="Screenshot of the 'Prompt library' selection in the builder.":::

-1. From the **Browse Prompt library** screen, search for a template, and select the job type and task of your choice.
+1. From the **Browse prompt library** screen, search for a template, and select the job type and task of your choice.

     :::image type="content" source="media/prompt-library/select-prompt-template.png" alt-text="Screenshot of the template selection in the 'Prompt library' screen.":::

 ## Frequently asked questions